memcachier/docs/heroku_articles/expressjs-memcache.md

 ## Learn to write Express.js middleware

-Our prime-calculating app works, but it has one mayor flaw: a user can submit invalid input, such as a string of letters.
+Our prime-calculating app works, but it has one major flaw: a user can submit invalid input, such as a string of letters.
 To validate the input, we'll create **middleware** in Express.

 > note